DenWaritthon/CarverSeekBot/README.md

 # Coil Mapping Reference

-This code is referenced from an older version.
+This code is referenced from an CarverCAB older version.
 Remove references to `touchless_switch` and `Alcohol`.

 # Change log

-`update 10-05-2568`
+`update 2-06-2568`
 * **Disable LED Command ALL** because it is no longer in use
 * **Change Emer to realworld** Reversed the behavior of the 'Emer' switch: true now represents false, and false represents true
+* **FIX issue bug** Resolved Rapid Callback Execution: A bug causing the Controllino to perform actions too frequently due to a misaligned coil callback has been fixed.
+This ensures more precise and controlled operation.

 ## Sensor Readings